pempem98/google-drive-link-getter/README.md

   - Tabbed navigation (Home, History, Settings).
   - A boxed layout for buttons in the Home tab.
   - A borderless textarea with a dark background, styled consistently with the History tab.
+  - No horizontal scrollbar in the History tab, with content wrapping for long links.

 ## Screenshots